TheArturthur/CoppermindScraper/Cosmere/Joel Saxon.md

 **Joel Saxon** is a student at [[Armedius Academy\|Armedius Academy]].
 He is not a [[Rithmatics\|Rithmatist]], but enjoys studying Rithmatics, and excels at mathematics.
 He is a fantastic line/circle drawer, even though he does not possess the magic properties needed to be a Rithmatist.
-Joel is believed to be the only non-Rithmatist ever to encounter a [[Shadowblaze\|Shadowblaze]]. with possible exceptions from before [[Gregory III\|Gregory III]] began the current Rithmatics tradition.
+Joel is believed to be the only non-Rithmatist ever to encounter a [[Shadowblaze\|Shadowblaze]], with possible exceptions from before [[Gregory III\|Gregory III]] began the current Rithmatics tradition.

 ## Contents